ConorDaniel/IoTAssign/README.md

 **Challenges**

 The sensors only provide an RSSI reading on connection - and not as part of the routine data packages which give angular/acceleration movement.
-The acceleromter movements readings are quite complicated - they give relative movement to the last position, rather than distance moved from a fixed point.
+The accelerometer movements readings are quite complicated - they give relative movement to the last position, rather than distance moved from a fixed point.
 This means they can be used to measure movement upwards or sideways, but not movement in terms of distance travelled from a bed or chair.
-The sensors can only couple with one programme on one receiver at a time - meaning it is not possible measure the RSSI strenght on two receivers from the one device at the same time.
+The sensors can only couple with one programme on one receiver at a time - meaning it is not possible measure the RSSI strength on two receivers from the one device at the same time.
 Work arounds were required.

 **What was achieved**